-The next thing is to deploy the Task Sequence to the “Windows 10 – Upgrade to CB’ Collectionk
+The next thing is to deploy the Task Sequence to a collection

 Your end users will be prompted that there is new software to install.

-In the Software Center they will select Operating Systems and then select the Task Sequnce you just deployed.
+In the Software Center they will select Operating Systems and then select the Task Sequence you just deployed.